Prevent Breast Cancer Snowdon Triple Challenge

 All kayaking equipment will be provided including a buoyancy aid.
 Shoes must be worn during this challenge so it’s ideal to change back into your trainers as they will get wet.

 Weather and Safety

-The weather in Wales can change very quickly, what can start out as a good day can soon become very poor.
+The weather in North Wales and on Snowdon can change very quickly, what can start out as a good day can soon become very poor.
 It is very important to be well equipped and prepared for all weather conditions.
 The Leaders reserves the right to change the itinerary at any time should the conditions require it.
 In these circumstances we will make the best alternative arrangements possible that maintain the integrity of the original itinerary.

 What are the group sizes?